SAP/spartacus-docs/_pages/dev/context/automatic-context-configuration.md

 The site can be identified during server-side rendering, and transferred to the browser using Angular's `TransferState` mechanism.
 To avoid making calls for base sites on the server side with every page request, the pages can be cached by reverse proxy.

-To enable identification of the site on the server side, you need to provide the current request URL to Spartacus.
+To allow the site to be identified on the server side, you need to provide the current request URL to Spartacus.
+You can do this by using the Spartacus decorator over the `ngExpressEngine`, which provides Spartacus's `SERVER_REQUEST_URL` injection token, under the hood.
+You can configure this in `main.server.ts`, as follows:

-The simplest way to achieve it is to use Spartacus' decorator over the `ngExpressEngine` (which under the hood provides the Spartacus' injection token `SERVER_REQUEST_URL`), i.e. in your file `main.server.ts`:

 ```typescript
 import { ngExpressEngine as engine } from '@nguniversal/express-engine';